pepkit/looper/docs/usage.md

 - `looper destroy`: Deletes all output results for this project.

-- `looper inspect`: Display the Prioject or Sample information
+- `looper inspect`: Display the Project or Sample information

 - `looper init`: Initialize a looper dotfile (`.looper.yaml`) in the current directory